 Banner Good Samaritan Medical Center

 Dr. Frye specializes in radiation oncology with expertise in treating brain and spine tumors, as well as lung, gastrointestinal, and head and neck malignancies.

 While studying for his undergraduate degree, he participated in a research fellowship at The University of Florence, Italy in neuropharmacology.
 He received his medical degree from Dartmouth Medical School.

-He believes in patient-centered care, including a commitment to multidisciplinary collaboration with each patient’s clinical team, which can be comprised of additional physicians, nurses, radiologic technicians and medical physicists.
-This team approach is enhanced by thorough ommunication with his patients, their families, and the clinical care providers.
+He believes in patient-centered care, including a commitment to multidisciplinary collaboration with each patient’s clinical team, which can be comprised of additional physicians, nurses, radiologic technicians, and medical physicists.
+This team approach is enhanced by thorough communication with his patients, their families, and the clinical care providers.
 He practices goal-oriented care, maximizing treatment results and minimizing side effects, with an aggressive approach to pain management.